Concert Trip Planning: Live Music Travel Guides for Venues, Cities & Festivals

 • Festival Survival Guides β€“ Everything you need to know about multiday events, camping options, and packing essentials

-Some years have a show you just know you have to be at.
-The kind where you buy the ticket before you figure out the logistics, then spend the next three months working backwards from there.
-Our Top Music Events guide for 2026 is built for exactly that situation.
-Pick your event and we will walk you through everything else: where to stay, how to get there, and what to do with the days around it.
+Some years have a show you just know you have to be at, the kind where you buy the ticket before you figure out the logistics.
+Our Top Music Events guide for 2026 covers the biggest concerts and festivals in the US this year, from Lollapalooza in Chicago’s Grant Park to Red Rocks summer season to Jazz Fest in New Orleans.
+Pick your event and we’ll walk you through everything else: best neighborhoods to stay, how to get there, and what to do with the days around it.

 πŸŽͺ